LLM Optimization Made Simple: A Beginnerβs Guide to Ax

 const optimizer = new AxMiPRO({

-studentAI: ai,
+studentAI: llm,

 examples,

-options: { verbose: true } // Show progress
+options: { verbose: true }, // Show progress

 // Let it optimize (takes 1-2 minutes)

-console.log('π Optimizing your AI program...')
+console.log("π Optimizing your AI program...");

-const result = await optimizer.compile(sentimentAnalyzer, metric)
+const result = await optimizer.compile(sentimentAnalyzer, examples, metric);

 // Apply the improvements